 - Hide os-specific weirdness

-- Optional exception support (You can chose to replace throwing exception with the program either aborting or calling your own error handler)
+- Optional exception support (You can choose to replace throwing exception with the program either aborting or calling your own error handler)

 - stay simple

 - A socket class.
-The behavior of the socked is templated around the protocol used (TCP vs UDP) and the version of IP used (ipv4 vs ipv6)
+The behavior of the socket is templated around the protocol used (TCP vs. UDP) and the version of IP used (ipv4 vs. ipv6)

-- An endpoint class that permit you to specify a host and port as just a string and a number, or a “hostname:port” string.
+- An endpoint class that permits you to specify a host and port as just a string and a number, or a “hostname: port” string.

-- A “buffer<size>” class that is just syntactic sugar around an std::array<std::byte, size>
+- A “buffer” class that is just syntactic sugar around an std::array<std::byte, size>

-Buffer are for holding received data, buffer know their own size, and can read the correct amount of bytes for you.
+Buffer are for holding received data, buffer knows their own size, and can read the correct amount of bytes for you.
 Kissnet doesn’t care what data is sent, it’s not kissnet job.